SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

-Likewise, because ``Void`` is a type alias for ``()``, the function type ``(Void) -> Void`` is the same as ``(()) -> ()`` --- a function that takes a single argument that is an empty tuple.
+Likewise, because ``Void`` is a type alias for ``()``, the function type ``(Void) -> Void`` is the same as ``(()) -> ()`` --- a function that takes a single argument that's an empty tuple.
 These types aren't the same as ``() -> ()`` ---
 a function that takes no arguments.